 If they are too difficult to find in your regular grocery store, then check out in an Asian supermarket if you have one nearby.
 You can also order them online from the company Frieda's.

-Peel and chop the sweet potatoes in 1 inch size slices or cubes.
+Step 2: Then chop in 1-inch size slices or cubes.

-Simply use a hand masher to mash the potatoes as smooth as you can.
-I find this kind of potatoes to be more mash-able then let's say, regular white potatoes.
+Step 4: Use a hand masher to mash the potatoes as smooth as you can.
 Keep mashing until velvety and uniform with no more large pieces.

-Add some coconut cream (or regular unflavored plant milk), with a good pinch of salt, a crushed clove of garlic and chopped chives.
+Step 6: Add the coconut cream (or regular plant milk), with a good pinch of salt, a crushed clove of garlic and chopped chives.
 Stir well.
 Then, check the texture and taste so you can adjust the ingredients.

 Although it takes more time, you can also bake the sweet potatoes in the oven.

 In this case, poke a few holes in the potatoes using a knife or a fork.
-Then, wrap them in foil and place in a pre-heated oven (425º).
+Then, wrap them in foil and place them in a preheated oven (425ºF).
 Bake for about 60 minutes, but if you have longer and thinner potatoes, they might be done after 45 minutes, just check on their doneness once in a while.

 Then, let them cool down until you can handle them.
 Remove their peels (they should come easily simply by pulling on them) and transfer the flesh to a large bowl to keep going with the recipe as described.

-If you want to serve them sweet, then simply omit the garlic and chives all together.
+If you want to serve them sweet, then simply omit the garlic and chives altogether.

 Mash the potatoes just the same as described using the coconut cream, but then add a splash of maple syrup and a sprinkle of cinnamon.
 You could also serve topped with roasted pecans or walnuts for a festive holiday look.

 - The texture of the mashed potatoes will be pretty dense at first, especially before you add the cream.
-I recommend to add ½ cup of cream to make them fluffier, but add more as needed for an optimal texture.
+I recommend adding ½ cup of cream to make them fluffier, but add more as needed for an optimal texture.

-- My potatoes were mostly long and skinny, so I simply peeled them and then sliced them about 1-2 inch thick.
-If you have rounder-oval shaped potatoes, then you might want to dice them not too big to speed up the cooking.
+- My potatoes were mostly long and skinny, so I simply peeled them and then sliced them about 1-2 inches thick.
+If you have rounder-oval-shaped potatoes, then you might want to dice them not too big to speed up the cooking.
 Feel free to also use a pressure cooker.

-- Add the coconut cream while the potatoes are still warm so it can melt and be incorporated easier.
+- Add the coconut cream while the potatoes are still warm so it can melt and be incorporated more easily.

-These mashed sweet purple potatoes make for a great side dish to serve with vegan meatballs, lentil meatloaf, simple roasted tofu or use this colorful mashed potatoes for a fun twist when making a vegan shepherd's pie.
+These mashed sweet purple potatoes make for a great side dish to serve with vegan lentil pot pie and lentil meatloaf or use these colorful mashed potatoes for a fun twist when making a vegan shepherd's pie.

-Top with some more chopped chives at serving for a nice contrasting pop in color.
-Feel free to also garnished with other fresh herbs like thyme, parsley and oregano.
+Top with some more coconut cream and chopped chives at serving for a nice contrasting pop of color.
+Feel free to also garnish with other fresh herbs like thyme, parsley and oregano.
 And if feeling like a treat, after the mashed potatoes are all done, swap the coconut milk topping for melted vegan butter!

 This will depend on how smooth vs textured you want the consistency to be.
 I love extra smooth, so I always peel them, but keep some of the peel if you want a coarse texture.